univention/univention-keycloak-app/docs/keycloak-migration/migration-procedure.rst

    * Certificate: :file:`/etc/simplesamlphp/ucs-sso.ucs.test-idp-certificate.crt`

 #.
-Import the copied private key and the certificate to :program:`Keycloak` as
+Import the copied private key and the certificate to :program:`Keycloak`
-   described in :cite:t:`keycloak-adding-an-existing-keypair-and-certificate`.
+   via the :ref:`Keycloak Admin Console <keycloak-admin-console>` as described in :cite:t:`keycloak-adding-an-existing-keypair-and-certificate`.

 #.
 Make sure to *enable* and *activate* the private key and set the priority to